 If a threat is not backed by evidence that the accused would actually have hurt the individual or that a confrontation was imminent, it may not be considered criminal.
 For instance, in the case of the above example, the statement was not only vague, but lacked imminence to truly make the alleged victim fear for his or her safety.
 An imminent and serious threat would be more along the lines of, “When I see you in the parking lot after work, I’m going to get the gun I keep in my car, give you one minute to say your final words, and then I’m going to kill you.”

 In another common defense, if the alleged victim never truly feared for his or her own safety, the threat was not criminal.
 If they were unreasonably afraid, this may also be used as a defense for penal code 422.
 An example of no requisite fear would be if the individual plainly knew that the accused was speaking in the moment and without serious intent to follow through on the threat.
 It must also be determined that any ‘normal’ person would have truly been afraid for his or her safety because of the threat that was made.
 If that can’t be established, it would be considered ‘fear unreasonable.’

 If you’ve been charged with a criminal threat charge, it’s important that you contact an attorney right away.
-Even if it seems juvenile because you truly didn’t threaten the alleged victim seriously,you could face serious consequences if your defense isn’t properly formed.
+Even if it seems like a minor incident, because you truly didn’t threaten the alleged victim seriously, you could face serious consequences if your defense isn’t properly formed.
 Our firm can convey your innocence to the court and quite possibly get the charges dropped against you.
-Feel free to call us at (877) 942-3090 anytime.